top of page

 1. What will I be doing as an in-shelter volunteer at NAHS?

-Cat Caretaker - Assist the Animal Care staff in providing the best care possible through condo/room upkeep (filling water bowls, cleaning litter boxes and condos/rooms as needed and doing laundry) followed by quality time with the cats to help reduce stress by playing, petting and rewarding with treats which can all help make them happy and more adoptable.
+Cat CaretakerAssist the Animal Care staff in providing the best care possible through condo/room upkeep (filling water bowls, cleaning litter boxes and condos/rooms as needed, doing laundry, and reporting valuable medical and behavioral observations to the volunteer coordinator and volunteer leads.), followed by quality time with the cats to help reduce stress by playing, petting, and rewarding them with treats, which can all help make them happy and more adoptable.

-Morning Cleaner (Cat & Dog) - Assist the Animal Care staff in providing the best care possible by providing healthy living spaces through daily cleaning and sanitizing of cat condos/rooms or kennels while the animals await their forever homes.
+Morning Cleaner (Cat & Dog) - Assist the Animal Care staff in providing the best care possible by providing healthy living spaces through daily cleaning and sanitizing cat condos/rooms or kennels while the animals await their forever homes.

 2. Why do I need to pay a $25 program fee?

-The fee covers the cost of your volunteer t-shirt and badge which you will receive at your mentoring shift.
-Your t-shirt must be worn on all volunteer shifts.
+The fee covers the cost of your volunteer t-shirt and name badge, which you will receive at your mentoring shift.
+Your t-shirt AND name badge must be worn on all volunteer shifts. â€‹

 3. How long is a shift?